 Pipe the potato mixture back and forth across the turkey stew, in lines touching each other to totally cover the whole surface of the dish.

-Or just use your fingers to plop raggedy bits of mashed potato all over the top of the turkey and gravy until it is mostly covered.
+Or just use your fingers to plop raggedy bits of mashed potato all over the top of the turkey and gravy until it is mostly covered, then scrape a fork over the top to smooth it out and make textured lines.
 Lightly sprinkle with more allspice if you wish.

 Bake for 35 to 45 minutes, until the edges are bubbling and bits of the potatoes are golden.